hydrogen-sailfishos/harbour-hydrogen/README.md

 cd sfos-hydrogen
 ln -s ../hydrogen-web/target ./hydrogen
 ```
+## Developing

 If you are working at hydrogen, you can simply simlink the hydrogen folder in `/usr/lib/harbour-hydrogen/hydrogen` to your home folder and rsync your hydrogen files there.

+## Debugging

+You can get more logs out of hydrogen, if you start it with `EMBED_CONSOLE=1 sailfish-qml harbour-hydrogen`

+You can also start the browser the same way: `EMBED_CONSOLE=1 sailfish-browser /usr/share/harbour-hydrogen/hydrogen/index.html`